falcorocks/learns/sigstore/github-policy-controller/README.md

 Error from server (InternalError): Internal error occurred: failed calling webhook "policy.sigstore.dev": failed to call webhook: Post "https://webhook.github-policy-controller.svc:443/validations?timeout=10s": EOF
 ```

 Turns out, the webhook crashed with some memory error when I repeated the command.
 I can reproduce this consistently.
+I also get this problem when I use a tag instead of the digest.
+I tried to reproduce these errors with the upstream sigstore controller, and I cannot, so this is specific to the Github fork.

-Perhaps the controller does not have enough memory?
-The request is for `128Mi` and the limit is for `512Mi`.
+My first thought was that this had to be a memory limit, the request is for `128Mi` and the limit is for `512Mi`.
+But that is not the case, doubling the memory did not help

 ```
 {"level":"info","ts":1722955214.0927722,"logger":"fallback","caller":"webhook/main.go:132","msg":"Initializing TUF root from  => https://tuf-repo-cdn.sigstore.dev"}
 main.go:149: {